D3Engineering/aditof_sdk/README.md

 | sdk | SDK source code |
 | tools | Camera calibration tools |
 | utils | Various utils for the embedded platforms |

-## Contributing to the SDK

-### Formating

-The SDK is formated using <a href="https://packages.ubuntu.com/search?keywords=clang-format-6.0">clang-format 6.0</a>.

-Before creating a PR please run `./scrips/format.sh` from the root of the project.

-In order to prevent a file from being formated add it to `.clangformatignore`